Update you browser

 A two-way creative exchange

 Exchange with industry is an important aspect of the RCA learning experience.
-It helps students to broaden their understanding of the creative industries as well as build networks and make connections with key individuals and organisations relevant to their practice.
-Through collaborative briefs such as Studio Projects, students gain insights into real world constraints, the latest technologies and new ways of working.
+It helps students to broaden their understanding of the creative industries as well as build professional networks relevant to their practice.

-“Working with industry teams opens a rare window for students into the workings of the industry, broadening their contextual understanding and informing them on design and production processes, priorities and directions for development.”
+“Working with industry teams opens a rare window for students into the workings of the industry, broadening their contextual understanding and informing them on design and production processes, priorities and directions for development.
+This is a space of exquisite creative tension, where unrestricted curiosity meets state of the art tech-knowledge and industry insights.”

 Expand the possibilities of your practice